Yuuki1578/misc/README.md

+# Make C Great Again

-Just a bunch of types and funcitons that i'm too lazy to wrote again
+Just kidding, this is just a bunch of *just-work* utility.
+I'm using **Chromium** style format on this project.